NuGet/NuGetDocs/NuGet.Docs/Consume/Package-Manager-Console-PowerShell-Reference.md

 <pre>
 PARAMETERS
     <strong>-Id</strong> <string>
         Specifies the package ID of the package to install.
-Staring NuGet 3.0 Beta client or higher, -Id parameter can point to the online or local path to packages.config file or package's nupkg file (examples below).
+Starting NuGet 3.0 Beta client or higher, -Id parameter can point to the online or local path to packages.config file or package's nupkg file (examples below).